Model-checking real-time systems: revisiting the alternating automaton route: Introduction

 In the timed setting, the closest to our work is \cite{abdulla2007zone}, which presents a zone-based approach for answering universality of 1-clock timed automata.
 Our zone construction for 1-ATA builds on this approach.
 The entailment check between zones that we use has been proposed in \cite{abdulla2007zone}.
 However, there is no algorithm given for the entailment check.
 An approximation of the check is encoded as an SMT formula.
 In this work, we make a comprehensive study of this entailment check in terms of algorithms and complexity.

-\subparagraph*{Organization.} Section~\ref{sec:preliminaries} defines the syntax and semantics of 1-ATA with the deactivation operation, and defines 1-ATAs with bounded width.
+\paragraph*{Organization.} Section~\ref{sec:preliminaries} defines the syntax and semantics of 1-ATA with the deactivation operation, and defines 1-ATAs with bounded width.
 Section~\ref{sec:improving-mtl} presents an improvement of the MTL-to-1-ATA construction and identifies a fragment of MTL which generates bounded width 1-ATAs through the new construction.
 Section~\ref{sec:zone-graph-1} provides a comprehensive description of zone graphs for ATAs.
-Finally, in Section~\ref{sec:entailment} we delve into an in-depth study of the entailment relation that is essential for termination of the zone graph computation.
+In Section~\ref{sec:entailment}, we delve into an in-depth study of the entailment relation that is essential for termination of the zone graph computation.
+Finally, Section~\ref{sec:zg-mc} defines the zone graph and entailment check for the model checking problem, and studies the strongly non-Zeno fragment.